sebacipolat/DroidBank-modular/README.md

 * When the final build is ready we send to Firebase app distribution to allow testers to check the app.

 * The final stage will be deploy to Google Play

+## Testing:

+We will use unit test, integration test an end to end test.